Prevention Plus Wellness Youth & Teacher Resources

-That is why we provide prevention specialists and parents with evidence-informed resources aimed at enhancing wellness habits, including physical activity, healthy nutrition, sleep, controlling stress, goal setting and spirituality, while promoting avoiding substance use.
+That is why we provide prevention and health specialists and parents with evidence-informed resources aimed at enhancing wellness habits, including physical activity, healthy nutrition, sleep, controlling stress, goal setting and spirituality, while avoiding substance use.

-These resources are perfect for extending and enhancing evidence-based Prevention Plus Wellness screening and brief interventions.
+These resources are perfect for extending and enhancing evidence-based single-session Prevention Plus Wellness screening and brief interventions.

 Prevention Plus Wellness resources address increasing and improving physical activity and sports participation, healthy nutrition, getting adequate sleep, controlling daily stress, setting and monitoring goals and spirituality, while understanding risks associated with substance use, including vaping e-cigarettes and using marijuana.

-Prevention Plus Wellness multiple health risk behavior resources for youth and teachers include:
+Prevention Plus Wellness multiple health risk behavior resources for youth, teachers and parents include: